ZASamm/run-wild/README.md

 - Interest in competing with other runners
 - Requirement for simple, straightforward run logging

-This platform specifically addresses the growing trend of gamification in fitness applications whilst maintaining a focus on simplicity and user engagement.
+The aim of this web app is to specifically addresses the growing trend of gamification in fitness applications whilst maintaining a focus on simplicity and user engagement.
 By combining traditional run tracking with a reward system, Run Wild creates a unique value proposition for runners who are looking for additional motivation and structure in their running routine.

 ## User Stories